Quantifying Broken Detailed Balance in Transcription: Introduction

-Eq.~\eqref{eq:entropy-prod-rate} elucidates that if either $\sigma_{\mathrm{on}}$ or $\sigma_{\mathrm{off}}$ is zero then the steady state is also in detailed balance since one is coupled to only a single mRNA reservoir.
-This formula also tells us that as $\rho_{\mathrm{off}}\to 0$ the entropy production becomes infinite since the process is completely irreversible, albeit logarithmically slowly.
-Therefore, the plausible case of $\rho_{\mathrm{off}}= 0$ (often employed in the biological literature \cite{larsson2019genomic,suter2011mammalian}) actually represents the most non-equilibrium form of the two-state model, as is clear from Crooks' fluctuation theorem \cite{crooks1999entropy}.
-This fact should provide a motivation for the study of mechanistic mRNA expression models that have an effective off state without being thermodynamically impossible.
-It also highlights the importance of having non-constitutive gene expression where the gene is always on (i.e., the ability to regulate expression via on/off switches), since the large value of $\dot{s}_{\mathrm{mes}}$ associated with small but non-zero $\rho_{\mathrm{off}}$ is large.
-Curiously, when $\rho_{\mathrm{off}}=0$ \textit{even though the dynamics are completely irreversible, the marginal mRNA dynamics still satisfy detailed balance at steady state}.
+For full details of these calculations please see Section \ref{sec:EPRcalc}.
+When $\rho_{\mathrm{off}}=\rho_{\mathrm{on}}$ one finds detailed balance is satisfied with $\dot{s}_{\mathrm{mes}} = 0$, which is intuitive because the two-state gene reduces to constitutive gene expression in this case.

-As alluded to in the introduction, one can use the results of England and Blythe to make thermodynamic arguments about how energy expenditure minimization could have evolutionarily affected the nature of transcription \cite{blythe2008reversibility,england2013statistical}.
-Therein, they extend the Crooks fluctuation theorem to transitions between macroscopic systems made up of microstates which are indistinguishable on the macroscopic level \cite{crooks1999entropy}.
-For the moment I sketch out the argument of England.
-Consider \textbf{I} being an initial macrostate and \textbf{II} being a final macrostate, each of which subscribes to a particular state vector $(n_G,n)$.
-Note that here I use the term \textit{macrostate} as opposed to \textit{mesostate}, in line with \cite{england2013statistical}, but \textit{mesostate} could be equivalently used.
-One finds a bounding argument on the thermodynamic entropy in terms of the transition probabilities $\pi(\mathbf{I}\to\mathbf{II})$ and $\pi(\mathbf{II}\to\mathbf{I})$ between the macrostates,
+Eq.~\eqref{eq:entropy-prod-rate} elucidates that if either $\sigma_{\mathrm{on}}$ or $\sigma_{\mathrm{off}}$ are zero then the steady state is also in detailed balance since one is coupled to only a single mRNA reservoir.
+This formula also tells us that as $\rho_{\mathrm{off}}\to 0$ the entropy production becomes infinite, and the process becomes completely irreversible---albeit logarithmically slowly.
+Therefore, the often employed assumption of $\rho_{\mathrm{off}}= 0$ actually represents the most non-equilibrium form of the two-state model \cite{larsson2019genomic,suter2011mammalian}, as is clear from Crooks' fluctuation theorem \cite{crooks1999entropy}.
+Curiously, when $\rho_{\mathrm{off}}=0$, \textit{even though the dynamics are completely irreversible, the marginal mRNA dynamics still satisfy detailed balance at steady state}.
+This fact should provide a motivation for the study of coarse graining in mechanistic mRNA expression models that have an effective off state without being thermodynamically impossible---as coarse graining via lumping should give effective models that provide a lower bound on the EPR, not an infinite value of the EPR \cite{bo2014entropy}.